looselycoupled/distributed-etl-example/readme.md

 Visit the [AWS SQS](https://console.aws.amazon.com/sqs/) page to manage SQS Queues.
 Click on "Create New Queue", supply a "Queue Name", and then use the provided default values.

 The name you entered will need to be added to both enqueuer.py and worker.py as the value for `QUEUE_NAME`.

+Note: At the time of this documentation, API requests to SQS were free up to the first one million requests per month and 50 cents per million afterwards.

+## Install MongoDB

+Installation documenation for MongoDB can be found of MongoDB's official website: [http://docs.mongodb.org/manual/installation/](http://docs.mongodb.org/manual/installation/).
+Make sure MongoDB is running and configure `worker.py` with the correct server location, database name, and collection name as needed.

+If you would like to use an alternate database, you'll need to replace PyMongo with the database adapter of your choice.
+Some relational database examples are:

+* sqlite3
+* MySQLdb
+* psycopg2
+* SQLAlchemy

+# enqueuer.py

+This script will read in all CSV files within the `./data` directory, loop through each row, and send a JSON version to the SQS queue.
+To activate the script, use the following command:

+	python enqueuer.py

+# worker.py

+This script will download one message at a time from the SQS Queue, transform the JSON data, and then save it to MongoDB.
+To activate the script, use the following command:

+	python worker.py